iortcw/iortcw/MP/rend2-readme.txt

                                      1 - Do.

-Cvars for the sunlight and cascaded shadow maps: r_forceSun                     - Force sunlight and shadows, using sun
+Cvars for the sunlight and cascaded shadow maps: r_forceSun                     - Cheat.
+Force sunlight and shadows, using sun
                                    position from sky material.
                                      0 - Don't. (default)
                                      1 - Do.